webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - **Apex Domain**: highest level domain. sometimes called _zone apex_ or _root apex_. `example.com` // `.com` is Top Level Domain (TLD).
     - designated by `@`
 - **ExpressRoute**
-  - connect private on-prem connection with Azure VNET.
-Dedicated line from connectivity provider. traffic does not traverse public internet. higher security.
+  - private connection between on-prem and Azure VNET through dedicated line from connectivity provider. **traffic does not traverse public internet**. higher security.
 - **Load Balancer**
   - high availability. scale. **inbound** or **outbound traffic**. **public** or **internal** facing.
   - **internal** load balancer must be in same VNET as VMs and **do not** have a **public IP**.